movesthatmatter/movex/libs/movex/README.md

 Sometimes there might be mismatches in the client state and the server state.
 This could be due to network errors, bugs in the code or who knows what.
 Dealing with Shared State is hard :), but don't fret, Movex has some solutions:

+##### 1. Use The Checksums to its advantage (Optimal)

  First of all it can take advantage of the state checksums.
 Each Forwarded/Acknowledge Action contains the prev and next state checksum, so the clients will be able to compare that with the locally computed next checksum and proceed accordingly given the outcome.

-If they match all is good! 🥳

-**If they don't match we take advanytage of the following:**
+**If they match all is good 🥳, if not we take advantage of the following:**

 The client will always store the last server reconciled checksum with its state (just in case it's needed to recompile).
 This will be derived from the ack/fwd received from the server, containing the next state checksum.
 If the client computes the same checksum than that becomes the last reconciled.
-If not, the strategy needs to happen.
+If not, the below _Strategy_ needs to happen.

 The server also stores a map of each checksum and the action that derived it in the order in which it was received. *(TODO: This could become big pretty early on, so there might be some optimization done.)*